apache/cloudstack-docs-admin/source/projects.rst

 The steps below tell how to add a new member to a project if the invitations feature is not enabled in the cloud.
-If the invitations feature is enabled cloud,as described in `Section 6.2.1, “Setting Up Invitations” <#set-up-invitations>`__, use the procedure in `Section 6.4.1, “Sending Project Membership Invitations” <#send-projects-membership-invitation>`__.
+If the invitations feature is enabled cloud,as described in `“Setting Up Invitations” <#set-up-invitations>`__, use the procedure in `“Sending Project Membership
+Invitations” <#send-projects-membership-invitation>`__.

 #.